floe23/lamainvest/readme.md

 ## How to start
 `python start_lamainvest.py`
+There will be a csv file generated you find in src/data.csv You can import this csv in Excel or a google sheet if you like an analyse it

 ## Notes
 First I implemented a google sheet manager, but the api was very slow, so for now